 Article 56 and 57 of the EB Regulation – Settlement rules for the procurement

 According to Articles 56 and 57, applications shall establish harmonised rules for all standard balancing capacity bids, the TSO BC demand and congestion income of any application.
-The requirements shall be respected in the development of the capacity procurement optimisation function according to Article 58(3) and integrated into the cross-zonal capacity allocation optimisation function of each timeframe of the cross-zonal capacity allocation optimisation function.
+The requirements shall be respected in the development of the capacity procurement optimisation as an integral part of the Cross-Zonal Capacity Allocation Optimisation Function of each timeframe according to Article 58(3).

 Background information